Reesy/ts-express-tdd-docker-nginx/README.md

 <img src="app.PNG" style="width: 600px" />

-## Current progress

-- [ ] Updated frontend to call the api.
-  - [x] Add a form to add user.
-  - [x] Add a component to display the current users
-  - [ ] Add a UI widget to delete a user.
-  - [ ] Handle error responses correctly in Users component.
-  - [x] Update the backend api paths with a configurable host via env variables.
-- [x] Add a nginx.conf file
-  - [ ] Add certificate, using certbot.
-  - [ ] Add a readme on using certbot and adding cert volumes through docker.
-- [ ] Make nginx optional for deployments with nginx installed directly on the metal.
-- [ ] Update CORS to be less permissable, i.e add a prod mode.
-- [x] Dockerise frontend
-  - [ ] Narrow down files that should be in the docker image.
-- [x] Dockerise backend
-  - [ ] Narrow down files that should be in the docker image.
-- [x] Add docker-compose.yml
-- [x] Jenkins build jobs
-  - [ ] Add a jenkins job to build and test the backend
-  - [ ] Add a Jenkins job to build the test frontend.
-- [ ] Better capture API errors and render a dummy template
-- [ ] write a readme on how to deploy with nginx on the machine rather that docker.

-## Jenkins CI/CD support
-It has Jenkins support, If you have a Jenkins server you can use the Jenkins github plugin to set up a job.
-It's much easier through blue-ocean.
-You can create a new pipeline, point it at your github repository and it will automatically build your project.

 ## Installing and running the Node backend.

 A template backend typescript project using REST with express and supertest for TDD